A Taxonomy for Inference in Causal Model Families: Inference in Structural Causal Models

-Cor.\ref{cor:ncm} suggests that restricted causal inference (e.g.\ not marginal inference) even with NCM is tractable but inefficient when compared to TNCM since the former has quadratic (in the case of vector-valued $V_i\in\mathbb{R}^n$ even cubic, and depending on the estimand possibly quartic) time complexity opposed to linear for the latter.
-Said comparison behaves the same for the iSPN, since Thm.\ref{thm:tci-ispn} suggests that (for a fixed iSPN state) any inference will also be linear.
-Further extending the comparison to other neural-causal models as suggested by \citep{zevcevic2021relating}, we find that for the NCM-Type 2 time complexity is worse being cubic since modelling occurs on edge- opposed to structural equation level.
-For the iVGAE, which is comparable to the iSPN in terms of model description, the time complexity is as bad as for the NCM.
-Conclusively, iSPN (Eq.\ref{eq:ispn}) offer a clear advantage over other neural-causal models in terms of inference efficiency since any causal query will be answered in linear time, whereas NCM-variants and causal BNs have worse time complexities (quadratic/cubic and exponential, respectively).
+Cor.\ref{cor:ncm} suggests that restricted causal inference (e.g.\ not general marginal inference) even with NCM is tractable but inefficient when compared to TNCM since the former has at least quadratic runtime complexity opposed to linear for the latter.
+Said comparison behaves the same for the iSPN, since Prop.\ref{prop:tci-ispn} suggests that (for a fixed iSPN state) any inference will also be linear.
+Further extending the comparison to other neural-causal models as suggested by \citep{zevcevic2021relating}, namely NCM-Type 2 and iVGAE.
+We find that for the NCM-Type 2 worse, cubic runtime complexity since modelling occurs on edge- opposed to structural equation level.
+For the iVGAE (which is a partially causal model), which is comparable to the iSPN in terms of model description, the time complexity is as bad as for the NCM.
+Therefore, iSPN (Eq.\ref{eq:ispn}) offer a clear advantage over other neural-causal models in terms of inference efficiency since any causal query will be answered in linear time, whereas NCM-variants and CBNs have worse time complexities.
 However, it is important to note that NCM-variants might offer for more expressivity in terms of the PCH.
-Thereby, a researcher might choose one model over the other based on the specific application of interest (e.g.\ efficacy versus expressivity).
-Fig.\ref{fig:iSPNvsNCM} offers a schematic illustration of how an interventional quantity is being computed for a TNCM (Def.\ref{def:tncm}) and iSPN (Eq.\ref{eq:ispn}) in contrast to an SCM (or NCM), clearly highlighting the different in terms of both computation and model description.
-Upon investigating various causal applications of SPN, we offer a conclusive overview in Tab.\ref{tab:over} on the tractability of their neural-causal inferences.